Manchester United star Aaron Wan-Bissaka admits driving offences

-Manchester United defender Aaron Wan-Bissaka has pleaded guilty to driving while disqualified, without a licence and without insurance, but will deny a speeding offence at a trial next year.
+Manchester United footballer Aaron Wan-Bissaka has pleaded guilty to driving while disqualified, without a licence and without insurance, but will deny a speeding offence at a trial next year.

 The 23-year-old right-back stood in the dock at Manchester Magistrates’ Court and spoke only to confirm his name and address and enter his guilty pleas during a brief hearing on Wednesday.

-District Judge Bernard Begley agreed sentencing should be adjourned until a later date, though Wan-Bissaka is still allowed to drive.
+District Judge Bernard Begley agreed sentencing should be adjourned until a later date, though the footballer is still allowed to drive.

 His driving while disqualified conviction came because it is understood at the time he was stopped by police he did not know he had been convicted and banned from the roads for speeding – which he is now disputing.